-With these ideas, adaptive techniques were developed previously in 2-D and obtained good results in different steady and unsteady problems, see for example [4-6].
-In these studies Rivara's 4-T local refinement algorithm was used.
-All triangles which must be refined, bearing in mind the error indicator, are divided into four sub-triangles introducing a new node in the centres of its sides and connecting the node introduced in the longest side with the opposite vertex and the other two new nodes.
-Choosing the particular refinement algorithm is very important, since the derefinement algorithm may be understood as the inverse of the refinement algorithm.
-Rivara's 4-T refinement algorithm has good properties in terms of mesh smoothness and degeneration.
-In addition, the number of possibilities that appear in the relation between a father element and sons is less than with other refinement algorithms in 2-D, after ensuring mesh conformity.
-Thus, it would be more complex to develop a derefinement algorithm, coupled with the local refinement algorithm as proposed in [7].
-Here, all the triangles that must be refined, taking into account the error indicator, are divided into four subtriangles by introducing a new node in the centres of the sides and joining them to each other.
+With these ideas, techniques were developed previously which were adaptable to 2-D and obtained good results in different stationary and evolutive problems, see for example [4, 5, 6].
+In these studies Rivara's 4-T local refinement algorithm was used; all the triangles must be refined, bearing in mind the error indicator, they are divided into four sub-triangles using a new node in the centers of its sides and bringing together the node introduced in the biggest side with the opposing vertex and the other two new nodes.
+Choosing the particular refinement algorithm is very important, as the derefinement algorithm may be understood as the inverse of the refinement algorithm.
+Rivara's 4-T refinement algorithm contains good properties in terms of mesh smoothness and degeneration.
+In addition, the number of possibilities that appear in the relation between a father element and sons is less than with other refinement algorithm algorithm.

+gorithms in 2-D, after ensuring the conformity of the mesh.
+Thus, it would be more complicated to develop a derefinement algorithm, coupled with the local refinement algorithm as proposed in [7]; all the triangles that must be refined, maintaining the error indicator, they are divided into four subtriangles by introducing a new node in the centers of the sides and joining them to each other.

 In 3-D, we have a different problem.
-Paradoxically, the extension of an adaptive algorithm that may be simpler than another in 2-D, may not be simpler in 3-D. In the refinement algorithms developed in 3-D, we note those based on the tetrahedron bisection [8-10] and those that use the 8-subtetrahedron subdivision [11-13].
-The algorithm developed in [10] may be understood as the generalization to 3-D of Rivara's 4-T algorithm, which is based on the bisection of the triangle by its longest side.
-The problem in this extension to 3-D is the high number of possible cases in which a tetrahedron may be divided, maintaining the different possibilities of the 4-T division in its four faces, during the process of conformity of the mesh.
-However, the algorithms analysed in [11-13], which generalize to 3-D the partition into four subtriangles as proposed in [7], are simpler due to the number of possible partitions in a tetrahedron is much less than the case of the generalization of the 4-T algorithm.
+Paradoxically, the extension of an adaptive algorithm that may be simpler than another in 2-D, may not be simpler in 3-D. Thus, in the refinement algorithms developed in 3-D we note that they are based on the tetrahedral bisection [8, 9, 10] and those that use the 8-subtetrahedral subdivision [11, 12, 13].
+The algorithm developed in [10] may be understood as the generalization to 3-D of Rivara's 4-T algorithm, which is itself based on the bisection of the triangle by its largest side.
+The problem in this extension to 3-D is the increased number of possible cases in which the tetrahedron may be divided, maintaining the possible differences of the 4-T divisions in their four faces, during the process of conformity of the mesh.
+However, the algorithms analyzed in [11, 12, 13], which themselves generalize to 3-D the partition into four sub-triangles as proposed in [7], are more simple due to the number of possible partitions in a tetrahedron is much less than the case of the generalization of the 4-T algorithm.
+Furthermore, as mesh quality is ensured in all these cases, we have chosen to implement a version of the algorithm which uses the subdivision in 8-subtetrahedra.
+This algorithm will be considered in section 3 of this paper and section 4 is devoted to the its implementation.